American–German Colony: Maine Friendship House

 The Maine Friendship House is a small, New England-style, wooden, clapboard house located on 10 Auerbach Street.
 It was built in 1866 by a small group of Christian restorationists from Maine who had emigrated to Israel in the hope of preparing the land for the Jews to return and thereby hastening the coming of the Christian Messiah.
 It was saved from demolition on 14 February 2002.

 The house was prefabricated in Whitneyville, Maine and shipped from Machiasport, Maine to Israel as the future home of the Wentworth family.
 It has been restored by Jean and Reed Holmes of Jonesport, Maine.
 In 2004 the restoration was the first offshore building to win a Maine Preservation Award.
-The upstairs serves as a museum for the history of the American Colony, which presents pictures and personal items that tell the story of the American settlement in the Colony.
+The basement serves as a museum for the history of the American Colony, which presents pictures and personal items that tell the story of the American settlement in the Colony.